Dan Estabrook: Artistic practice

 Estabrook is part of a broader movement of photographers returning to historical processes.
 He works with early photographic processes, including calotypes, salt prints, tintypes, ambrotypes, and albumen prints, which he adapts to create contemporary images.

 His photographs often include hand-painted or drawn elements and combine found and original imagery.
 He hand-paints with gouache and watercolor to alter subjects and uses rust as an additional material element.
 Rather than simply accepting the flaws inherent in antique processes, Estabrook deliberately cultivates imperfections, stains, and signs of deterioration to create a sense of temporal distance.
 He incorporates cloth as a recurring motif, drawing on its various uses in early photography as backdrop, shroud, or classical drapery.

 Estabrook's inspirations include anonymous photographs collected from flea markets, 19th-century post-mortem photography, and late-19th-century medical books.
+His 2004 series Nine Symptoms uses the calotype and salt print processes alongside the visual language of 19th-century medical photography to explore the physical experience of falling in love.

 Critical reception

 Estabrook has been described as working at "the cutting edge of the antiquarian avant-garde," referencing the "stiff, stagey quality of 19th-century photography" while capturing "the sense of magic and mystery evident in early works" by pioneers like William Henry Fox Talbot.

 While many artists have experimented with early photographic processes, Estabrook creates "cryptic, compelling imagery" that balances nostalgic form with "a peculiarly playful and contemporary edge".
 Critics have noted his willingness to approach historical photography with humor and irreverence, distinguishing his conceptual approach from more technically purist practitioners.
 His photographs become "lost objects" onto which viewers project their own sentiments.

 His practice addresses memory, time, and the physical nature of the photograph.
 His work has been described as a dialogue between photography's past and its shift in the digital era.